Laxmannegi/C-I/README.md

 - Constructors are responsile for initializing fields/variables of a class, static fields are initialized by static constructors and non-static fields are initialized by non-static constructors.

-- Static Constructors are implicitly called whereas non-static constructors must be explicitly(We are create instance of a class) called.
+- Static Constructors are implicitly called whereas non-static constructors must be explicitly( when we are create instance of a class) called.
 - Static constructors executes immediately once the execution of a class starts and more over it's the first block of code to run under a class whereas non-static constructor executes only after create the instance of class as well as each and every time the instance of class is created.
 - In the life cycle of a class static constructor executes one and only one time whereas non-static constructor executes for zero of no instances are created and "n" times if "n" instances are created.
 - Non-static constructors can be parameterized but static constructor cannot have any parameter because static constructors are impliclity called and more over it's the first block of code to run under the class.
 - Non-static constructors can be overloaded where as static constructor can't be overloaded.